 How to buy Harvey Norman (HVN) shares

 Harvey Norman Holdings Limited is a department stores business based in Australia.
-Harvey Norman shares (HVN) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Harvey Norman shares (HVN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Harvey Norman has a trailing 12-month revenue of around $2.8 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Harvey Norman